 Apart from activating the body’s natural wound healing mechanism, the micro punctures (tiny holes/wounds) created by the derma roller also serve as channels for transporting skincare products into the dermis to boost their efficacy especially to support the process of new skin regeneration and rejuvenation.

-When you derma-roll an area of the skin, the micro punctures (tiny holes) created by the derma roller on the skin serve as passage for skincare products into the dermis to boost their absorption and increase their efficacy by more than 10 times.
+When you derma-roll an area of the skin, the micro punctures (tiny holes) created by the derma roller on the skin also serve as passage for skincare products into the dermis to boost their absorption and increase their efficacy by more than 10 times.

 For this reason, whatever skincare product you apply after dermarolling would penetrate the skin, through the micro channels created by the roller needles, more than 10 times as it would otherwise do without dermarolling.

-This is because as we grow old, our skin pores get clogged.
+This is so because as we grow old, our skin pores get clogged.
 This makes it difficult for skincare products to penetrate our skin’s outer layer (epidermis) to a depth where they can find expression and be effective or very effective.
 This explains why most topical skincare products are not very effective on most adults.

-Therefore, applying a good, purposefully and well-formulated product after microneedling would really help to quicken the process of collagen and elastin formation as well as skin repair and regeneration.
+Therefore, applying a good, purposefully and well-formulated skincare product after microneedling would really help to quicken the process of collagen and elastin formation as well as skin repair and regeneration.
 This is exactly what Re-FiXu oils were formulated to do.

 Re-FiXu oils also help in speeding up the healing process as well as hydrates and keep the treated area moist for better and faster results.

 Just the same way good skincare products would penetrate to a depth where they would be efficacious, so would harmful and irritating products penetrate to a depth where their harmful effect become phenomenal if applied after microneedling.